AdobeDocs/analytics.pt-BR/help/analyze/ad-hoc-analysis/c-overview-standard-reports.md

 ## Gerenciador do grupo {#concept_E1433974A61144858E87334C006982B2}

-Em vez de utilizar uma única página em um relatório, é possível agrupar diversas páginas e usá-las como categorias para local de início, intermediário ou de destino nos relatórios [!UICONTROL Fallout] e de [!UICONTROL Análise do Site]. É possível editar grupos pelo menu principal ou de dentro do relatório.
-Categorias criadas em relatórios e análises de marketing também aparecem na lista [!UICONTROL Seletor de ponto de verificação].
+Rather than using a single page in a report, you can group multiple pages and use them as categories for starting, intermediate, or destination location in the [!UICONTROL Fallout] and [!UICONTROL Site Analysis] reports. É possível editar grupos pelo menu principal ou de dentro do relatório.
+Categories that you have created in marketing reports and analytics also appear in the [!UICONTROL Checkpoint Selector] list.

 <!--